Requirements for a processing-node quantum repeater on a real-world fiber grid: Setup

 This can be read as follows: the qubits dephase because they undergo Z-rotations at an unknown constant rate of $-2r$ per coherence time $\tau$.
-This is modeled by sampling the Gaussian distribution of the dephasing rate, $p(r)$, for each ion trap each time its state is reset.
+This is modeled by sampling the Gaussian distribution for the dephasing rate, $p(r)$, for each ion trap each time its state is reset.
 The qubits are then time-evolved by applying unitary rotations in accordance with the sampled value for $r$.
-Photon emission \cite{stute_tunable_2012} is modeled as the creation of a perfect ion-photon Bell state $\ket{\Phi^+} = \tfrac 1 {\sqrt 2} (\ket{00} + \ket{11})$ followed by a depolarizing channel on the ionic qubit.
-Our model for the storage of quantum states in ionic qubits and the emission of photons has been validated against experimental data from \cite{tiprivate, tirepeater, viktormarchmeeting}. \\
+The baseline value $\tau = 85$ ms included in Table \ref{tab:ti_baseline_parameters} is obtained from \cite{tirepeater}.
+However, the value for the coherence time reported there is $62 \pm 3$ ms. The reason for this discrepancy is a difference in convention.
+To see this, we can evaluate Equation \eqref{eq:collective_gaussian_dephasing} for $n=1$, i.e., for a single qubit.
+In that case, we find